 Furthermore, the MFCC Secretariat is assists by the MFCC Secretariat which implements day-to-day activities of the organisation on behalf of its committee.

 Myanmar Forest Certification Committee (MFCC) is the National Governing Body (NGB) of forest/timber certification schemes in Myanmar.
 Currently there are two certification schemes operating in Myanmar:

 - The Myanmar Timber Legality Assurance System (MTLAS);

 - supporting and coordinating the standard setting processes for both MTLAS and MFCS.

 - ensuring our stakeholder engagement and transparency policies are followed;

 - processing complaints, appeals and disputes related to its role as the NGB of MTLAS and MFCS;

-The MFCC Committee is overseen by the Chairman, U Khin Mg Yi, who is currently a permanent secretary of Ministry of Natural Resource and Environmental Conservation, and MFCC Secretary U Barber Cho,who has had over a decade of experience in international trade and has been a long time champion of promoting SFM best practices in Myanmar.
+Consequently, the MFCC Committee is oversee by the Chairman, U Khin Mg Yi.
+In addition, he is currently a permanent secretary of Ministry of Natural Resource and Environmental Conservation.
+Moreover MFCC Secretary U Barber Cho, who has over a decade of experience in international trade and has been a long time champion of promoting SFM best practices in Myanmar.

 The members themselves (currently 14 in total) comprise representatives from environmental NGOs, the Private Sector, civil society organizations, timber merchant organization, the Ministry of Natural Resources and Environmental Conservation (MONREC), and relevant Myanmar Ministries.